William Duncan Silkworth

 William Duncan Silkworth (July 22, 1873 – March 22, 1951) was an American physician and specialist in the treatment of alcoholism.
-He was director of the Charles B. Towns Hospital for Drug and Alcohol Addictions in New York City in the 1930s, during which time William Griffith Wilson, a future co-founder of Alcoholics Anonymous (A.A.), was admitted on four occasions for alcoholism.
+He was director of the Charles B. Towns Hospital for Drug and Alcohol Addictions in New York City in the 1930s, during which time William Griffith Wilson, a future co-founder of Alcoholics Anonymous (A.A.), was admitted on three occasions for alcoholism.
 Dr. Silkworth had a profound influence on Wilson and encouraged him to realize that alcoholism was more than just an issue of moral weakness.
 He introduced Wilson to the idea that alcoholism had a pathological, disease-like basis.

 Early life

 Birthplace

 William Duncan Silkworth was born in Brooklyn on July 22, 1873, to parents William Silkworth and Isabelle Silkworth, née Duncan.
 William was the eldest of three siblings; he had a younger brother named Russel and a younger sister named Mabel.

 Education

 Silkworth attended Long Branch High School (then called Chattle High School), which was a three-year program when he began studying there.
 At the end of Silkworth's third year, the school authorities announced that they were converting the school to a four-year program.
 Aggrieved, Silkworth refused to return for a fourth year as he had already been accepted to Princeton University (then called the College of New Jersey).

 Between 1892 and 1896, Silkworth obtained a bachelor's degree from Princeton University.
 It would take Silkworth several years to obtain a high school diploma; during which time, he was able to study at Princeton because the college authorities proved willing to overlook the fact that he technically had not graduated high school provided that he maintained excellent academic standings.
 Silkworth began his university studies as a pre-med student, but quickly developed an interest and began to specialize in neuropsychiatry.

 Upon graduating from Princeton, Silkworth studied at Bellevue Hospital Medical College beginning in 1896 and graduating with a Medical Degree in 1899 after completing the four-year program in three years.
 While interning at Bellevue Hospital, Dr. Silkworth was exposed to many alcoholics and doctors with expertise on alcoholism since Bellevue was one of the only hospitals with a department specializing in the treatment of alcoholism in the United States at the time.